tswire/iAPS/README.md

 	* documentation at https://github.com/ga-zelle/autoISF

 ## Release
-Refers to iAPS, which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Artificial-Pancreas/iAPS)
+Refers to iAPS, which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Artificial-Pancreas/iAPS).
-I had to disable dynISF and Overrides from the original iAPS, as Jon does not publish the necessary oref code - you would have to use the original with those features.
+I had to disable Overrides from the original iAPS, as Jon does not publish the necessary oref code - you would have to use the original if you need it.

 * 1.6.0
 	* Garmin watch